Boomatang/git-grab/docs/usage.md

   update  update card
 ```

-To get help on the commands options and arguements use `cards [command] --help`.
+To get help on the commands options and arguements use `grab [command] --help`.

 Here are a few...